 4. Get Your Hands in There

-This may not be the most fun part of the process, but a great way to help your dog get comfortable with this process is to practice touching his teeth and gums with your (clean) fingers.
+Before introducing a brush, it helps to get your dog comfortable with having their mouth handled.
+Practice touching his teeth and gums with your (clean) fingers.
 Start by gently lifting his lips, holding his upper jaw in place, and massaging his gums with your finger.

 He may not understand why you are doing it, but it will help him to see that it’s not painful or scary.
 Try it with a little bit of your dog's toothpaste to make the experience a little more pleasant and tasty!